chetnashah/webconcepts/ios-work/swift/Enums.md

+## What are enums?

+An enum is an object type whose instances represent distinct predefined alternative values.

+An enum is the Swift way to express a set of constants that are alternatives to one another.

 ## objc compatibility

 However once you venture away from integers (say String) or start using associated values you can't use enums from within Objective-C.